MohammedInTheCloud/TweetDeleter/README.md

 - [Ko-fi: lolarchiver](https://ko-fi.com/lolarchiver)

 Please note that while we've built upon the original work, any issues with this Chrome extension should be reported in this repository.

+## Note on AI Integration

+The sentence improvement feature uses the Ollama AI service.
+Ensure you have the Ollama service running locally or adjust the `ollamaService.js` file to point to your preferred AI service endpoint.